obvios/fetch-recipes-app/README.md

 1. Architecture: I prioritized setting up a Clean Architecture to establish clear boundaries, maintain single responsibility, and emphasize testability.
 With a clear separation of concerns, the project becomes more scalable and maintainable, which I believe adds long-term value.

 # Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?
-I spent approximately 6-7 hours total.
-I spent the first quarter of this time creating the technial design document and defining what the different components of the app would be.
-I spent the second quarter on implementing the domain and data access layers.
-The third quarter was spent on the presentation layer.
-Finally, the last quarter of my total time was spent on unit testing.
+I spent approximately 6-7 hours on this project.
+I allocated time as follows:
+- 25%: Creating a technical design document and defining core components
+- 25%: Implementing the domain and data access layers
+- 25%: Building the presentation layer and testing functionality
+- 25%: Writing unit tests to verify functionality and test edge cases

 # Trade-offs and Decisions: Did you make any significant trade-offs in your approach?
 One significant trade off was the use of a third party image caching library, Kingfisher.
 This was a choice I made for rapid development, at the cost of introducing a